 Climate Policy, Environmental Justice, and the Inflation Reduction Act

-Even though we still have a long way to go, the Inflation Reduction Act—if it passes in the House of Representatives and makes its way to the president’s desk—is an important step toward environmental justice.
+Even though we still have a long way to go, the Inflation Reduction Act is an important step toward environmental justice.

 Exposure: An RFF-Urban Institute Series on Environmental Justice